Antonio Anglés: The Alcàsser crime

+Fugitive from Police

 Anglés was not in his house when the Civil Guard went there looking for his brother Enrique.
-He escaped and hid for a month in a Valencian town, harassed by the Guardia Civil and the police.
+He escaped and hid for a month in a Valencian town, pursued by the Guardia Civil and the police.
 He was almost captured in Vilamarxant, but he managed to escape the extensive police cordon which had been set up.
 He appeared again in Minglanilla (Cuenca) some days later, the last place in Spain where he was seen before being subsequently spotted in Lisbon in March 1993.
 From this point on, there are two theories: The first says that he boarded the boat City of Plymouth as a stowaway, before jumping overboard on being discovered near the coast of Ireland.
 Thereafter, his trail was lost, and he is believed to have died from cold or drowning in those waters.
-The second theory simply assumes that in Lisbon he boarded a ship for Brazil, his native country, and he managed to get there and enter the country with his Brazilian passport, since he had dual nationality (Spanish and Brazilian), but the reality is that until the present day nothing is known about his whereabouts.
+The second theory simply assumes that in Lisbon he boarded a ship for Brazil, his native country, and he managed to get there and enter the country with his Brazilian passport since he had dual nationality (Spanish and Brazilian), but the reality is that until the present day nothing is known about his whereabouts.

 In February 2021, the Court of Valencia reactivated the search for Anglés, ordering the ship's captain and a worker from a Lisbon transport company (with whom the fugitive allegedly had a telephone conversation) to be interrogated again.
+According to the official account, a British sailor named Jo Hannegan caught a stowaway (possibly Anglés) on the City of Plymouth container ship, which was sailing from Lisbon to Liverpool, at around 2.45 am on 23 March 1993 (five days after the ship had left Lisbon).
+The sailor then locked him in a cabin, but when he checked on him at 7.30 am the next morning, he found the detainee had escaped through the window.
+The stowaway was later spotted by a French reconnaissance aircraft drifting on a raft off the coast of Ireland, and the ship circled back to pick him up.
+He was again locked into a cabin until the ship docked in Dublin later that day, however, when the Irish police came aboard to arrest the man he was missing again, this time having used a rope to reach the docks from the cabin window.

-After 21 years in prison, Ricart was released on 29 November 2013, and gave a series of interviews in which he still maintained his innocence, alleging a conspiracy that pinned him as scapegoat.
+After 21 years in prison, Ricart was released on 29 November 2013 and gave a series of interviews in which he still maintained his innocence, alleging a conspiracy that pinned him as a scapegoat.
 According to Interpol's records, Antonio Anglés Martins is still included in its most wanted criminals list.
-He is described in its database as 1.75 meters tall and has blue eyes.
+He is described in its database as 1.75 metres tall and has blue eyes.
 He is charged with kidnapping, rape, murder, unlawful burial, and illegal possession of weapons.